chrisboyle/victor/content/blog/2022-03-10-puzzles-cancel-button.md

 So even if I give up on having a Cancel button, probably game generation has to come back into a normal Android process (main or [separate](https://developer.android.com/guide/topics/manifest/service-element.html#proc)), which will be a bit fiddly.

 New ideas for this would be very welcome.
 Here's my [Stack Overflow question from 2015](https://stackoverflow.com/q/31440067/6540) about it, still sadly lacking in answers other than my own.

+**Update:** I omitted a detail above: I actually ship the executable named as if it's a library (`libpuzzlesgen.so`), in order that the system unpacks it for me into the native library directory, and then I copy it to the data directory.
+I presumably had a reason at the time not to just execute it from the native library directory, but following a conversation on Facebook, I now see there is widespread advice that you can execute from there.
+So hopefully I can just do that.